Jeju Island Travel Guide

 With Korean Air you can cancel up to 24 hours in advance and still receive a partial to full refund.
 The penalty is under $20 (maybe even less)

-Food on Jeju Island
+What to Eat on Jeju Island

 Unless you’re staying in the little urban dwelling of Jeju City, the island offers a lot of seafood and the standard Korean platter.
 This isn’t a problem if you know what you want to order your sushi or plate in Korean; you’ll be hard-pressed to find English menus!